ably-forks/laravel-docs/broadcasting.md

 - The new Ably broadcaster is compatible with the [pusher](#pusher-channels), old Ably Broadcaster and [pusher compatible open source broadcasters](#open-source-alternatives).
 - To migrate properly, follow the [steps mentioned here](https://github.com/ably/laravel-broadcaster#migrating-from-pusherpusher-compatible

+> Note - For more detailed documentation, please take a look at [ably-laravel-broadcaster](https://github.com/ably/laravel-broadcaster).

 ### Redis

 If you are using the Redis broadcaster, you should either install the phpredis PHP extension via PECL or install the Predis library via Composer: